msinclair-py/molecular-dynamics/README.md

 average membrane thickness, for the net membrane average and then the average of a series of rings surrounded protein of interest of user-defined length.

+Local Hydration

+This script analyzes water packing along a membrane surface to detect any abnormalities that may arise due to the inclusion of a membrane bound element.